 - You are connected to an ISP, but the messages are sent through another ISP’s SMTP gateway.

-In both the above instances, your email message may get rejected because of ISP conflict.
+In both the above instances, your email message may get rejected because of the ISP conflict.

 Solution – To fix the issue, you must change your email account settings and specify the SMTP server used at your location by following these steps: